-6.28 Despite the cost involved in treating water from the public supply, to provide the optimum quality for use at each stage in the WD operating cycle, treatment is usually
+- Despite the cost involved in treating water from the public supply, to provide the optimum quality for use at each stage in the WD operating cycle, treatment is usually cost-effective.
+There are three types of water treatment recommended in this guidance:

-- water softeners; - Reverse Osmosis (RO) as required by HFS guidance GUID 5014 'Requirements for compliant CDUs: 2016'.
+- water softeners;

+- deionised water;

+- Reverse osmosis (RO) water.

-The use to which water of various qualities should be put is shown, see Table 9.
+The use to which water of various qualities should be put is shown, see Table 8.

-Types of water Application

-Potable Cold water Flushing

-Soft potable water (<50mg/L/CaCO 3 ) Flushing, Cleaning with process chemicals i.e.

-Softened water - based exchange softener Desirable in all water >50mg/l/ CaCO 3 detergent or enzymatic cleaners

-Water softening essential in all water >125mg/l/ CaCO 3 for use in WDs

-Reverse osmosis Final rinse water in all WDs

-Thermal disinfection in all WDs
+Types of water Application Potable Cold water Flushing Soft potable water (<50 mgl -1 / CaCO 3) Flushing, Cleaning with process chemicals i.e. detergent or enzymatic cleaners.
+Final rinse / thermal disinfection if the User does not require water of a higher chemical / microbial quality Softened water - based exchange softener Desirable in all water >50 mgl -1 / CaCO 3 Water softening essential in all water >125 mgl -1 / CaCO3 for use in WDs Deionised / Reverse osmosis (RO) (Optional where a higher chemical / microbial quality is Final rinse water in all WDs required Thermal disinfection in all WDs

-Table 9: Water quality requirements for process stages water chemistry
+Table 8: Water quality requirements for process stages water chemistry